Punitive damages: England and Wales

-Rookes v Barnard has been much criticised and has not been followed in Canada, Australia or New Zealand, despite English cases often being influential in other Commonwealth countries. or by the Privy Council.
+Rookes v Barnard has been much criticised and has not been followed in Canada, Australia or New Zealand, despite English cases often being influential in other Commonwealth countries and with the Privy Council.
 It was strongly criticised by the Court of Appeal in Broome v Cassell, but on appeal the House of Lords upheld Rookes v Barnard.

+The second Rookes category—where punitive damages are allowed to remedy conduct by a defendant calculated to make a profit—was applied in a defamation context in Broome v Cassell, and is frequently used in tort actions by tenants against landlords, as well as in cases of insurance fraud.

+Examples of statutory authorisation of punitive damages (the third Rookes category) include section 34 of the Crime and Courts Act 2013, which allows claimants to seek, and courts to grant, exemplary damages against news media publishers when they show "a deliberate or reckless disregard of an outrageous nature for the claimant's rights".
+Some judicial dispute exists as to whether statutory provisions Copyright, Designs and Patents Act 1988 (and predecessors thereof) amount to a statutory authorisation.

 Exemplary damages go beyond the philosophical aims of a contractual remedy and are not available as damages for breach of contract.
 Lord Atkinson said, in Addis v Gramophone Co Ltd:

 In 1997 the Law Commission recommended that punitive damages should never be available for breach of contract.

 Germany

-German courts do not award punitive damages and consider foreign punitive damages unenforceable to the extent that the payment would exceed the damages plus an allowance for reasonable defence costs big enough so that the plaintiff would get a full reimbursement of its loss but not more.
+German courts do not award punitive damages and consider foreign punitive damages unenforceable to the extent that the payment would exceed the damages plus an allowance for reasonable defense costs big enough so that the plaintiff would get a full reimbursement of its loss but not more.